Adam P. Leighton House: Description and history

-The Leighton House is located in Portland's Portland's West End, near the northern end of the Western Promenade, a public park.
+The Leighton House is located in Portland's West End, near the northern end of the Western Promenade, a public park.
 It is set overlooking the park on the east side, between West and Pine Streets.
 It is a 2 1/2-story brick building, with a dormered hip roof with bracketed eaves.
 The front facade is three bays wide, with an asymmetrical arrangement.
 The left bays are in a rectangular projection with single sash windows, and the right bays form a rounded projection with three window bays on each level.
 The entrance is at the center, sheltered by a portico supported by modified Doric columns.
 Corners are laid in brick that emulates quoining, and the windows have keystoned lintels.

-The house was built in 1902–03 to a design by local architect Frederick A. Tompson.
-Adam Leighton, for whom it was built, had made a fortune publishing "view books" (basically books full of lithographed photos), and then individual half-toned photographs, which were the first postcards.
+The house was built in 1902–03, to a design by local architect Frederick A. Tompson.
+Adam P. Leighton, for whom it was built, had made a fortune publishing "view books" (books containing lithographs), and then individual half-toned photographs, which were the first postcards.
 By the time this house was built, Leighton was a prominent local businessman, serving on bank boards and in elective offices.
 He was Portland's mayor for one term, 1908–09.